Finding a Top Financial Advisor Firm in Edina, Minnesota

 Birchwood Financial Partners Background

-Birchwood provides fee-only asset management services on both a discretionary and non-discretionary basis, and it offers consulting and financial planning services.
+Birchwood provides asset management services on both a discretionary and non-discretionary basis, and it offers consulting and financial planning services.
 The latter can touch on a number of issues including business planning, cash flow management, divorce planning, education fund planning, estate planning, income tax planning, insurance or risk management, net worth evaluation and retirement planning.

 Birchwood Financial Partners Investment Philosophy